nagananth1105/banglore-home-price-prediction/README.md

-# Bangalore House Price Prediction
+# Real Estate  Price Prediction

 ## Overview
 This project uses **synthetic data** for training to enhance model robustness and knowledge extraction.